 If you’re thinking about becoming a Costco member, one of the first questions you probably have is what credit cards does Costco accept?
 Costco is the largest members-only warehouse club in the country, and it has an exclusivity deal with Visa, the largest credit network in the world.
 For many years, Costco stores only accepted American Express cards.
 But in 2016, the warehouse chain made the switch to Visa.

 Check out the best cash back credit cards.

 How Can You Pay at Costco?

-As of 2016, the only credit cards Costco accepts are Visa cards.
+As of 2019, the only credit cards Costco accepts are Visa network cards.
 Costco also accepts cash, checks, debit cards/ATM, Electronic Benefit Transfer (EBT) and Costco Cash Cards.

 Costco’s change to Visa came as a surprise to many, since the retailer had a deal to accept only American Express cards since 1999.
 That was a switch from only accepting Discover cards, which has a much smaller member base than AmEx.
 The Costco-American Express deal served as a huge boon to both companies, with Costco growing into one of the top three retailers in the world and driving billions of dollars in sales volume to American Express.
 Then, Costco moved on to an even larger credit network in Visa.